Websoft9Archive/ansible-template/README.md

 #### Is the default password safe?

-RabbitMQ Cloud Installer use the random password solution, every installation have different password, that mean your password is different from other users
+The solution used the random password solution, every deployment produce unique password which is different from other users